 - Optional garnishes: diced avocado, extra cilantro, thinly sliced radishes, tortilla chips…

-- Heat the olive oil in a large Dutch oven over medium heat until shimmering.
+- Heat the olive oil in a large Dutch oven or soup pot over medium heat until shimmering.
 Add the onions, celery and carrot and a light sprinkle of salt.
 Cook, stirring occasionally, until the vegetable are soft, about 10 to 15 minutes.

 - Stir in the garlic, cumin and red pepper flakes and cook until fragrant, about 30 seconds.
-Pour in the beans and broth and bring to a simmer.
-Cook until the broth is flavorful and the beans are very tender, about 30 minutes.
+Pour in the beans and broth and bring to a simmer over medium-high heat.
+Cook, reducing heat as necessary to maintain a gentle simmer, until the broth is flavorful and the beans are very tender, about 30 minutes.

-- Suggested sides: a little green salad, simplified quesadillas or a grilled cheese sandwich.
+Suggested sides: Chunky avocado salsa, a little green salad, quesadillas or a grilled cheese sandwich.